robifr/ledger/README.md

 ### Features
 - Automatically calculates customer deposits and debts with every update to orders.
-- Synchronized data, including customers, orders, and the dashboard, as changes happen.
+- Scales to thousands of entries with no issues.
-- Customizable orders, customers and products.
+- Sort, filter, and search functionality.
-- Sort and filter data based on various criteria.
-- Search functionality to find customer and product within the system.
 - Visualized charts and statistics.
 - Supports English (US) and Indonesian language.
+- Dark theme support.
-- Full offline capabilities.
+- Full offline.
 - Auto-updates with new releases from GitHub.

 ### Compatibility